AI Writing & UCAS Personal Statements: What You Need To Know

 The most important thing to remember is that a Personal Statement is personal, and no amount of technology will be able to replace the thoughts, experiences and ideas that you hold.
 Writing a Personal Statement can be tough, but admissions tutors will be able to tell when an applicant has put the effort in to write something truly meaningful.

 With that being said, AI isn’t the only way to support your Personal Statement journey.
 At UniAdmissions, we have spent over a decade developing the formula for Oxbridge success, which includes writing the perfect Personal Statement through one-to-one tuition, unlimited feedback and a vast array of comprehensive materials.
-If you would like to boost not only your Personal Statement but your entire application, then discover our Oxbridge Programmes today and book a free admissions consultation to learn how you can enrol.
+If you would like to boost not only your Personal Statement but your entire application, then discover our Full-Blue Programmes today and book a free admissions consultation to learn how you can enrol.

 First impressions count.
-Learn how to craft the perfect Personal Statement that demonstrates your suitability to Oxbridge Admissions Tutors
+Learn how to craft the perfect Personal Statement that demonstrates your suitability to Oxbridge admissions tutors

 At UniAdmissions, we are specialists in supporting applicants for Oxbridge, Medicine and more.
 With our expertly crafted curriculum, extensive preparation materials and innovative Portal, we have developed programmes that cater to applicants of over 30 subjects across Oxford, Cambridge and more.